Klip River

 About

-A favourite of Gauteng-based K1-paddlers and a good beginner kayaking section, the Klip has enough rapids to be entertaining, sits close to Johannesburg, and always holds paddleable water.
-An annual race covers the full 21km described here, with additional access points for shorter trips.
-From the Henley-on-Klip put-in the river is mostly flat, with one weir shootable on the left.
-Several tree blocks squeeze through at most levels, otherwise require a quick portage.
-The Meyerton sports ground is the most commonly used put-in, with the river's biggest rapids on the following section and no serious strainers.
-About 2km past the bridge is a notable rapid with two drops spaced 10m apart: fun at low to medium levels, but the suckback strengthens as water rises and the bottom hole becomes a killer requiring a portage at high water.
-At flood levels it washes out into a large green wave ideal for playboating.
-A small playhole forms around 50m below at low water.
-A boulder weir at Rothdene campsite, 5km below the sports ground, offers an easy chute at all levels and doubles as an access point.
-Between this weir and the train bridge 5km further, the main obstacle is a low-level bridge — pass under on the far right at low water, or go over the middle at high water.
-A weir below the train bridge has a dangerous suckback at low levels (portage advised) but becomes a surf wave at higher water.
-The train bridge itself serves as another take-out.
-The final run to the Vaal confluence at the Riverfront in Three Rivers, Vereeniging, is largely flat but includes a few tree blocks and a weir that is nasty at some levels (portage on the right bank).
-One significant tree block on a sharp right-hand turn is easily portaged right.
-The Klip passes through Meyerton and Vereeniging; scenery varies, alien vegetation lines much of the banks, and the water is often polluted.
+21km.
+Mostly flat with enough rapids to be entertaining.
+Close to Joburg, always holds paddleable water.
+Good beginner kayaking section.
+Multiple access points for shorter trips.
+Water is often polluted.
+From Henley-on-Klip: mostly flat, one weir shootable left.
+Several tree blocks squeeze through at most levels or need a quick portage.
+Meyerton sports ground (most commonly used put-in): biggest rapids follow, no serious strainers. ~2km past the bridge - notable rapid with two drops 10m apart.
+Fun at low/medium; suckback strengthens with level and the bottom hole becomes a killer requiring portage at high water.
+Washes out into a big green wave at flood.
+Small playhole ~50m below at low water.
+Rothdene campsite (5km below sports ground): boulder weir with an easy chute at all levels.
+Also an access point.
+Between Rothdene and the train bridge (5km on): low-level bridge - pass under far right at low water, over the middle at high water.
+Weir below the train bridge has a dangerous suckback at low levels (portage), becomes a surf wave at higher water.
+Train bridge also serves as a take-out.
+Final run to the Vaal confluence: largely flat.
+A few tree blocks; one weir nasty at some levels - portage right bank.
+One significant tree block on a sharp right-hand turn - portage right.

 Permits